 Jump to:

-- Boneless skinless chicken: I have used boneless, skinless chicken breasts, but boneless, skinless chicken thighs work too (they stay juicier) and can be used in my chicken nuggets and popcorn chicken as well.
+- Boneless skinless chicken: I have used boneless, skinless chicken breasts, but boneless, skinless chicken thighs work too (they stay juicier).

 - Garlic: I used fresh garlic for the best flavors.
 Love garlic recipes?
-Try my hot garlic chicken and garlic chicken curry.
+Try my garlic chili oil noodles next.

-- Italian Seasoning: I love using it and always keep it in my kitchen cabinet.
-Substitute with ½ teaspoon oregano, ¼ teaspoon dried basil, and ¼ teaspoon thyme.
-Or try a different seasoning like Cajun chicken bites.
+- Italian Seasoning: You can use store-bought Italian seasoning, or substitute with ½ teaspoon oregano, ¼ teaspoon dried basil, and ¼ teaspoon thyme.

-- Refined olive oil: You can use any cooking oil with a high smoke point for this dish, like sunflower oil.
+- Refined olive oil: Use any high-smoke-point oil like sunflower oil.

-- Coriander Leaves/Parsley: Both fresh parsley and coriander leaves/cilantro work great.
-Use whatever you have in your kitchen.
+- Coriander Leaves/Parsley: Both work well.
+Use what you have.

 - Lemon Juice: I always add a squeeze of fresh lemon.
 It brightens the flavors and balances the buttery garlic sauce.

-Step 1: Pat the chicken dry on all sides with paper towels for a better sear.
-Marinate the chicken with salt, pepper, and olive oil.
+Step 1: Season the chicken with salt, pepper, and olive oil.
 Add cornflour/cornstarch and toss to coat (images 1 & 2).

 Recipe Card